Sahiep/aml-hands-on-lab/labs/1_concepts/concepts.md

    $ git clone https://github.com/Sahiep/aml-lab-notebooks.git
    ```

-## Review --- AzureML Datasets
+## AzureML Datasets

 ### Prerequisites

 To run through below instructions, you need an Azure subscription and an AzureML workspace.
-See instructions on how to create a workspace [here](../../../0-Setup/README.md) and more details [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets) and [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data).
+See instructions on how to create a workspace [here](../0-Setup/README.md) and more details [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets) and [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-access-data).

 ### Create an AML Dataset